Analytics includes pre-built Table Calculations you can select from the Custom Field editor.

 - Select an option from the list.

-Enter the source field.
-This is the data in the table you want for this calculation to read.
+Select the Source field from the dropdown.
+This is the data in the table you want the calculation to read.

-Each pre-built calculation has a default format that you can change if you want.
+Each pre-built calculation has a default format that you can modify if needed.

 After selecting the calculation and source, click Save.